12sf12/client-specific-anomaly-detection/Readme.md

 - The proposed work follows a pure anomaly detection formulation in which only real samples are used to train One-class Classifiers (OCCs).

-- The experiments are performed on 3 benchmarking anti-spoofing datasets including Replay-Attack, Replay-Mobile and Rose-Youtu.
+- The experiments are performed on three benchmarking anti-spoofing datasets including Replay-Attack, Replay-Mobile and Rose-Youtu.

 - The following links forward you to the webpage of the used datasets: